localstack/localstack.github.io/content/blog/2022-07-12-announcing-localstack-v1-general-availability/index.md

 Today, we are excited to announce the general availability of LocalStack 1.0.
 This major release is a significant milestone towards our vision to propel developer productivity - by allowing dev teams to quickly and conveniently develop & test their cloud applications locally and across the CI/CD pipeline.

-LocalStack 1.0 is available with our Docker image, shipped for both our Community and Pro users.
-LocalStack's core emulation platform provides emulated cloud APIs, currently primarily focused on the AWS cloud.
+LocalStack 1.0 is available with our Docker image, shipped for both our Community and Pro users, as well as all users of our newly introduced Team product tier.
+LocalStack's core emulation platform provides emulated cloud APIs, currently primarily focused on AWS cloud.
 It is presently being used by a large and active open source community with over 100K active users worldwide.
 With various features for individual productivity and team collaboration, we provide a comprehensive ecosystem of local AWS services, integrations and tools to make cloud development a breeze.

 With LocalStack 1.0, we mark the first milestone of LocalStack's mission to become the go-to platform for local cloud development.
-We have spent the last year significantly re-shaping the codebase to make it easier to introduce and extend AWS services, improving parity with AWS, introducing mechanisms to monitor parity, and adding new Pro features.
+We have spent the last year significantly re-shaping the codebase to make it easier to introduce and extend AWS services, improving parity with AWS, introducing mechanisms to monitor parity, adding new Pro features and introducing a completely new Team tier focused on cross team collaboration.
 This blog looks at what's new in LocalStack and what it means for our community and users.

 ## What’s new in LocalStack?

 LocalStack started as an open-source project in August 2016, with the initial commit adding support for eight-core AWS APIs, including API Gateway, Lambda, DynamoDB, and a few others.
-With the v1 release, we now support over 80 services distributed across our community and pro versions to power your local development and testing productivity and better cover your use-cases ranging from individual needs to enterprise use-cases.
+With the v1 release, we now support over 80 services distributed across our community and pro versions as well as a number of advanced team collaboration features in our new product tier to power your local development and testing productivity and better cover your use-cases ranging from individual needs to wide enterprise use-cases.

 A 1.0 release for LocalStack is a significant milestone for us after over 1,000,000 PyPI downloads and over 100,000,000 Docker pulls.
 LocalStack now satisfied the requirements we laid out in our previous blog to fix the broken cloud software development model.
 LocalStack currently operates with greater interoperability with the real AWS cloud, provides stability to our APIs and protocols, introduces new ways of reporting parity with AWS, persistence support and much more!

 These features include:

-### New Pro Features
+### New Pro and Team Features

 -   Polished Cloud Pods experience
 -   Revamp of multi-account setups (experimental)